AcrylicMarlin/Acrylic-Original/README.md

 This has been a long project for me and I have learned a lot from it.
 I have even made a few friends along the way.

+That ^ was written almost a year ago, today I will be finally rewriting Acrylic.
+He will be great, one of the best even.